 The Cardone Law Firm represents clients in motorcycle accidents in the entire state of Louisiana including Ascension Parish, Donaldsonville, Assumption Parish, Napoleonville, Baton Rouge, Jefferson Parish, Estelle, Gretna, Harvey, Kenner, Marrero, Metairie, New Orleans, Terrytown, Westwego, Lafayette Parish, Lafourche Parish, Thibodaux, Livingston Parish, Orleans Parish, Plaquemines Parish, Belle Chasse, and St. Charles Parish.

 Because a motorcycle accident can create multiple issues and significant losses, an injured party should hire an experienced New Orleans attorney who not only handles such accidents with injured parties, but also has the resources necessary to provide for a victim’s medical needs as well as medical and litigation experts.
 Cliff Cardone has practiced law nearly 40 years and has primarily handled personal-injury matters.
-If you have been injured in a motorcycle accident, Phone Cardone at 1-888-892-2736 or 1-504-522-3333 for a free in person consultation.
+If you have been injured in a motorcycle accident, Phone Cardone at 1-504-522-3333 for a free in person consultation.
 He is direct, insightful, proactive, and passionate about his client’s cases.